archco/model-searchable/README.md

-# model-searchable
+# Model Searchable

-The laravel eloquent trait for mysql search.
+The trait for a laravel eloquent model that provides helpful functions for searching to a model in mysql.

 ## Configuration